 The Greco-Bactrian Kingdom, having got rid of the constant Syrian threat, has passed to active, but diversified military policy.
 Restrictions, imposed on Bactria from the east by the highest, almost impassable mountain systems, and from the west — by powerful neighboring Parthian kingdom, left only two directions free for expansion — the southern and the northern ones.

 Bactrian rulers, having successfully passed Hindu Kush, started seizing in Northwest India one province after another.
 But if Greco-Bactrian strategy to the south from Hindu Kush was determined by the necessity of inflicting a military defeat on a dynasty of Mauryas — the major obstacle to the scaled territorial takeovers, the operative conditions in Central Asia dictated other approaches.
 After resolute victories of Parthian king Mitridat I (171-138 B.C.) over Macedonian kings of Syria and transferring of a centre of his empire to the west to Mesopotamia, Parthia has never tried to expand its eastern borders anymore.
 Due to the absence of a serious enemy-rival in the region, Bactrian Greeks have quickly got their hands on all other possessions in the region.
 At least, when in 209 B.C.
 Antiochus III tried to return the lost territories by force, he met Bactrian army already on Herirud river, which flows on the territory of Central Asian province Ariya, neighbouring with Bactria.

-This is a free full article of the Weblog Articles.
+This is an Open Access article of the Online Articles.